Skip to content

 The Eagles wanted to bring him back on their practice squad, but Campbell told his agent to tell them no. There was an element of an ego being bruised, Campbell said.
 “Pride got in the way,” he said.

 “Maybe it was the end of the road,” Campbell said he was thinking.
-“I was sitting there talking to [Taylor] and I was just like, what are we going to do next?
+“I was sitting there talking to [Taylor], and I was just like, ‘What are we going to do next?’
 As the man of the house it was on me, and I was just thinking out loud.
 She didn’t really say a whole lot.”

 Campbell said he has long relied on his faith.
 So the couple prayed.
 Campbell said he said to God: “If I’m meant to be here in Philly, allow that door to open back up.
-I kid you not, 10 minutes later Nick [Sirianni] called me on the phone.”
+I kid you not, 10 minutes later, Nick [Sirianni] called me on the phone.”

 Sirianni, Campbell said, knew it wasn’t the call Campbell wanted.
 But he wanted Campbell to know that the Eagles wanted him to be a part of their team.
 This was new for Campbell, a 2019 second-round pick by Indianapolis out of Ohio State.
 He played four seasons with the Colts, the first two with Sirianni as his offensive coordinator.
 His time there was marred by injuries, but Campbell’s fourth season was his best: 63 catches, 623 yards, three touchdowns.
-He signed a one-year deal with the Giants prior to the 2023 season worth up to $6.7 million, with $3 million guaranteed, but was a healthy scratch during the season’s final weeks.
+He signed a one-year deal with the Giants before the 2023 season worth up to $6.7 million, with $3 million guaranteed, but was a healthy scratch during the season’s final weeks.

 Campbell had never envisioned being cut after a training camp.
 That’s why his first reaction was to turn the Eagles down when they offered a practice squad spot.
 But the short amount of time between prayer and phone call changed his mind.

-“Usually it takes a little time,” Campbell said of his prayers.
-“That’s why I was even more so just like, this is crazy.”
+“Usually, it takes a little time,” Campbell said of his prayers.
+“That’s why I was even more so just like, ‘This is crazy.’”

 He said to Taylor: “There’s our answer right there.”